OICR/softeng-blog/_posts/minh_ha/2020-08-15-Argo-gateway.md

 - Apollo client removed the need to manage back-end data in UI application code.
 - Our setup has limitations, but the cost has been justifiable by the benefits.
 - In future services we should investigate GraphQL service behind the gateway.
+- Some final JS nerd thoughts at the end 😛

 >     "Initial commit" - Dušan Andrić, April 1 2019